cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

     <tbody>
         <tr>
             <td>
-                <p><a href="/downloadables/cscv_single_speed_fan_energy_calculator_2023_0214.xlsx" download>Constant-speed, constant-volume single-speed fan energy calculator.xlsx</a></p>
+                <a href="/downloadables/cscv_single_speed_fan_energy_calculator_2023_0214.xlsx" download>Constant Speed Fan Energy Using Motor Runtime Data.xlsx</a>
             </td>
             <td>
-                <p>Uses motor runtime (in seconds) and true RMS power (kW) data to estimate annual energy consumption of a CSCV single-speed fan motor.
+                Uses motor runtime (in seconds) and true RMS power (kW) data to estimate annual energy consumption of a CSCV single-speed fan motor.
 This calculator can work with data from two fans, e.g., if you measured a supply and return fan in an AHU use this calculator to estimate the total annual energy consumption of the AHU.
-Data from both fans must be in the same format.</p>
+Data from both fans must be in the same format.
             </td>
             <td>
                 <ul>